nikolaynag/http-download-speed/README.md

 # http-download-speed

-A simple tool for simulating high-bandwidth multiple client HTTP requests load.
+A simple tool for simulating a load when many clients are downloading some big file via HTTP with same fixed bitrate.

-After parsing command line arguments, it launches requested number of goroutines which in infinite loop request given URL and download response body.
+After parsing command line arguments, given number of parallel clients are launched using goroutines.
+Each client sends requests to given URL and downloads response in infinite loop.
+Download is made with specified bitrate limit.
+During this process, shared counters of downloaded bytes and started requests are incremented.

-During this download process, a shared counter is incremented and total bitrate calculated and printed to stdout in simple human readable table format.
+In the main goroutine shared counters are measured at regular intervals and total download bitrate and requests rate are calculated and printed to stdout in simple human readable format.

 ## Quick start